Hydronephrosis occurs when urine builds up in the kidneys and cannot drain out to the bladder. This causes one or both kidneys to swell.

-Two urinary system problems cause hydronephrosis:
+Two urinary system problems cause it:

 - A blockage may prevent urine from draining out of the kidneys.